 Leah wants more features

-Leah compares her options and finds a variable loan with a 3.75% interest rate and a 100% offset account.
+Leah compares her options and finds a variable mortgage with a 3.75% interest rate and a 100% offset account.
 She wants to take some of her savings and offset them against her loan to lower her interest and pay off the loan faster.

 - Savings: Leah’s new rate is saving her over $100 a month.